Kebbi State: Geography

 Kebbi state was created out of the former Sokoto state on 17 August 1991.
 The state has a total population of 3,137,989 people as projected from the 1991 census, within 21 local government areas.

 The state has Sudan and Sahel-savannah.
 The southern part is generally rocky with the Niger River traversing the state from Benin to Ngaski LGA.
 The northern part of the state is sandy with the Rima River passing through Argungu to Bagudo LGA, where it empties into the Niger.
 Agriculture is the main occupation of the people, especially in the rural areas.
 Crops produced are mainly grains.
 Animal rearing and fishing are also common.
 Christianity and Islam are the dominant religions of the people.
 There are 225 political wards, 3,000 settlements and 1,036 hard to reach settlements in the 21 local government areas in the state.

 Climate

 Like other Nigerian states, Kebbi state is also characterised with the tropical weather conditions of coldness, wetness and harmattan.
-The annual rainfall of Kebbi state has the average of 787.53 and 112.21mm, since rainfall is a climatic resource in the state, which aids agricultural production.
+The annual rainfall of Kebbi state has the average of 787.53 and 112.21 mm, since rainfall is a climatic resource in the state, which aids agricultural production.
 The rainy season in the state is between mid-May and mid-September, while the dry season constitutes a period of seven months.
-The temperature of Kebbi state has an annual variation between 65^{0}F and 104^{0}F. The cloud of Kebbi state is clearer around November to March of the succeeding month, while the state is usually cloudy between March and November at 68% annually.
+The temperature of Kebbi state has an annual variation between 64 F and 40 C. The cloud of Kebbi state is clearer around November to March of the succeeding month, while the state is usually cloudy between March and November at 68% annually.
 There is a relatively high humidity between seven months, April and November of every year, with November to July being the windiest.